 For thousands of years, ancient Egyptians worshiped the jackal-headed god known as Anubis.
 Originally Anubis was venerated as the god of the dead.
-After he restored Osiris’ body to full health, Osiris was given the honorary title of God of the dead.
+After helping Isis restore Osiris’ body to full health, Osiris was given the honorary title of God of the dead.
 Therefore, Anubis’ role became centered on embalming, mummification, and funeral rites.

-An objective and unbiased god, Anubis stood guard at the gates of the underworld and guided the souls of the dead as they proceeded to be judged.
+An objective and unbiased god, Anubis stands guard at the gates of the underworld and guides the souls of the dead as they proceed to be judged by a panel of gods.
 According to some ancient Egyptian myths – especially ones from the Old Kingdom period – Anubis is as old as time itself.
 He had a pronounced role in the Egyptian Pantheon due to his ability to serve as the bridge between life and death.

 Who really was Anubis?
 How has his origin story and depictions changed over the centuries?
 The article below goes beyond surface-level myths and explores the origin story, powers, symbols, and meaning of Anubis, the Egyptian god of embalming and funerals.